Management in Rural Development

 Objectives and learning outcomes of the course

-- to discuss the distinctive nature of rural development tasks and the environment in which they take place, and assess their implications for the work of rural development managers
+- examine critically the distinctive nature of rural development tasks and the environment in which they take place, and assess their implications for the work of rural development managers

-- to explain why the rural poor are often marginalized and how this problem can be overcome
+- examine critically why the rural poor are often marginalized and how this problem can be overcome

-- to outline the main organisation and management theories and critically appraise their relevance to management in rural development
+- outline and compare critically major organisational and management theories and to appraise their relevance to management in rural development

 Scope and syllabus

-The first three units provide an introduction to issues that you will encounter again throughout the course.
-Unit 1 looks briefly at some basic concepts relating to management and rural development.
-It considers the way in which the tasks of rural development management are distinctive, and analyses the rural environment in which development takes place.
-Unit 2 reviews different approaches to tackling the problems of rural development and poverty reduction that have been pursued in recent decades and explores why rural development projects have often failed to meet their objectives.
-Unit 3 looks at why it is often so difficult to reach the rural poor and looks at ways of giving the poor greater voice.
+Unit 1 introduces some basic concepts relating to management and considers the objectives and drivers of performance for different types of organisations.
+Unit 2 considers the way in which the tasks of rural development management are distinctive, reviews different approaches to rural development and poverty reduction that have been pursued in recent decades and examines particular challenges of operating in a poor, rural environment.
+Unit 3 looks at why it is often so difficult to reach the rural poor and at ways of giving the poor greater voice in rural development activities.

-The next four units form a distinctive group in that they relate specifically to the management of organisations, whether these be in the public or private sector.
 Unit 4 introduces management and organisation theory and considers its relevance for managers in rural development.
-The following units explores a number of skill areas which all managers will be involved in to some extent, including managing human resources (Unit 5), managing finances (Unit 6) and managing information (Unit 7).
+The following units explores a number of skill areas which all managers will be involved in to some extent, including managing human resources (Unit 5), managing finances (Unit 6) managing information (Unit 7) and managing change (Unit 8).
+In all cases mainstream management theory is considered alongside rural development practice and experience.

 P531 module uses a core text which is specially written and will take you through your self-directed study.
 Exercises, assignments and other activities, such as self-assessment questions, film clips and animations are included to help you with learning.
 Most module study guides are now provided in electronic format on a USB flash memory stick, but can also be downloaded from the online learning environment.
 Click the linked image below to view a sample of our e-study guide: